 In this case, Ingo wasn’t altogether wrong, but wrong in the following way.
 In our phone conversation, recall that he says perception is “not a thing in itself.
 Perception is a process…it’s a process that begins in the subconscious, sends a pulse up through the liminal threshold, and if the pulse is strong enough, then it will turn into a perception.”

 He seems to be using “perception” in two different ways without realizing it.
 First, he talks about perception being a process, and not a “thing,” per se.
 No question, he is right about that.
 The way he is using it, perception is a process.
-But then he goes on to describe the perceptual process as a pulse going up through the limen and turning into – a perception!
+But then he goes on to describe the perceptual process as a pulse going up through the limen and turning into—a perception!
 Which is a thing.
-So perception is a process, which produces things called perceptions.
-It’s hard to see how this poses any problem for the usefulness of the term remote perception.
+So perception is a process, which produces things we call perceptions.
+It’s hard to see how this poses any problem for the usefulness of the term “remote perception.”

 But it goes further than that.
-Ingo seems to want to reject “perception” as a companion word for “remote” in substitution for “remote viewing” simply because perception is a process rather than a thing.
+Ingo seems to want to reject the idea of replacing the word “viewing” in his term in “remote viewing” with the word “perception” simply because perception is a process rather than a thing.
 But in so doing he runs into a similar problem with the term “remote viewing.”
 After all, “viewing” is just as much of a process as is perception.
-In fact, it is a lesser process, since vision/viewing is only one component of the overall perceptual process.
+In fact, it is a lesser process, since vision/viewing is only one component of the overall sensory perception process.